ccxt/ccxt/wiki/Manual.md

 Suppose you're trading BTC/USD and the current market price for BTC is over 9000 USD.
 For a market buy or market sell you could specify an `amount` of 2 BTC and that would result in _plus or minus_ 18000 USD (more or less ;)) on your account, depending on the side of the order.

-**With market buys some exchanges require the total cost of the order in the quote currency**.
-The logic behind it is simple, instead of taking the amount of base currency to buy or sell some exchanges operate with _"how much quote currency you want to spend on buying in total"_.
+**With market buys some exchanges require the total cost of the order in the quote currency!** The logic behind it is simple, instead of taking the amount of base currency to buy or sell some exchanges operate with _"how much quote currency you want to spend on buying in total"_.

 To place a market buy order with those exchanges you would not specify an amount of 2 BTC, instead you should somehow specify the total cost of the order, that is, 18000 USD in this example.
 The exchanges that treat `market buy` orders in this way have an exchange-specific option `createMarketBuyRequiresPrice` that allows specifying the total cost of a `market buy` order in two ways.

-The first is the default and if you specify the `price` along with the `amount` – the total cost of the order would be calculated inside the lib from those two values with a simple multiplication (`cost = amount * price`).
+The first is the default and if you specify the `price` along with the `amount` the total cost of the order would be calculated inside the lib from those two values with a simple multiplication (`cost = amount * price`).
 The resulting `cost` would be the amount in USD quote currency that will be spent on this particular market buy order.

 ```JavaScript
 // this example is oversimplified and doesn't show all the code that is